Browsers and the Web

 I—this is Chris speaking—have known the webBroadly defined, the web is the interlinked network (“web”) of web pages on the internet.
 If you’ve never made a web page, I recommend MDN’s Learn Web Development series, especially the Getting Started guide.
 This book will be easier to read if you’re familiar with the core technologies. for all of my adult life.
 The web for me is something of a technological companion, and I’ve never been far from it in my studies or my work.
 Perhaps it’s been the same for you.
 And using the web means using a browser.
 I hope, as you read this book, that you fall in love with web browsers, just like I did.

-Since I first encountered the web and its predecessors,For me, BBS systems over a dial-up modem connection.
-A BBS, like a browser, is a window into dynamic content somewhere else on the internet. in the early 90s, I’ve been fascinated by browsers and the concept of networked user interfaces.
+Since I first encountered the web and its predecessors,For me, bulletin board systems (BBSs) over a dial-up modem connection.
+A BBS, like a browser, is a window into dynamic content somewhere else on the internet. in the early 1990s, I’ve been fascinated by browsers and the concept of networked user interfaces.
 When I surfed the web, even in its earliest form, I felt I was seeing the future of computing.
-In some ways, the web and I grew together—for example, in 1994, the year the web went commercial, was the same year I started college; while there I spent a fair amount of time surfing it, and by the time I graduated in 1999, the browser had fueled the famous dot-com speculation gold rush.
+In some ways, the web and I grew together—for example, 1994, the year the web went commercial, was the same year I started college; while there I spent a fair amount of time surfing the web, and by the time I graduated in 1999, the browser had fueled the famous dot-com speculation gold rush.
 Not only that, but the company for which I now work, Google, is a child of the web and was founded during that time.

 So that’s how I fell in love with web browsers.
 Now let me tell you why you will, too.

 A lot has changed.
-HTML is now usually dynamically assembled on the fly“Server-side rendering” is the process of assembling HTML on the server when loading a web page.
-Server-side rendering can use web tech like JavaScript and even headless browsers.
+The HyperText Markup Language (HTML) for web pages is now usually dynamically assembled on the fly“Server-side rendering” is the process of assembling HTML on the server when loading a web page.
+Server-side rendering can use web technologies like JavaScript and even headless browsers.
 Yet one more place browsers are taking over! and sent on demand to your browser.
 The pieces being assembled are themselves filled with dynamic content—news, inbox contents, and advertisements adjusted to your particular tastes.
-Even URLs no longer identify a specific computer—content distribution networks route a URL to any of thousands of computers all around the world.
+Even the addresses no longer identify a specific computer—content distribution networks route requests to any of thousands of computers all around the world.
 At a higher level, most web pages are served not from someone’s home computerPeople actually did this!
 And when their website became popular, it often ran out of bandwidth or computing power and became inaccessible. but from a major corporation’s social media platform or cloud computing service.

 With all that’s changed, some things have stayed the same, the core building blocks that are the essence of the web: